-Minority and socioeconomically disadvantaged children have significantly higher rates of COVID-19 infection, a new study led by Children’s National Hospital researchers shows.
+Minority children experiencing socioeconomic barriers have significantly higher rates of COVID-19 infection, a new study led by Children’s National Hospital researchers shows.
 These findings, reported online August 5 in Pediatrics

 , parallel similar health disparities for the novel coronavirus that have been found in adults, the authors state.

 COVID-19, an infection caused by the novel coronavirus SARS-CoV-2 that emerged in late 2019, has infected more than 4.5 million Americans, including tens of thousands of children.
-Early in the pandemic, studies highlighted significant disparities in the rates of infection in the U.S., with minorities and socioeconomically disadvantaged adults bearing much higher burdens of infection.
+Early in the pandemic, studies highlighted significant disparities in the rates of infection in the U.S., with minorities and adults experiencing socioeconomic barriers bearing much higher burdens of infection.
 However, says Monika Goyal, M.D., M.S.C.E

 , a pediatric emergency medicine specialist and associate division chief in the Division of Emergency Medicine at Children’s National whose research focuses on health disparities, it’s been unclear whether these disproportionate rates of infection also extend to youth.